 We are not close to sending anything in space at this speed anywhere.
 The Parker Solar Probe is expected to reach 190 km/s in 2025, which falls quite short.
 We would need radically powerful nuclear propulsion such as that proposed for Project Orion, an interesting concept that was quickly abandoned.
 But not before it was proved to be feasible!
 So not all hope is lost.

 Is there no end to this madness?
-In fact, at 10 thousand km per second we are still far from the Universe’s top speed of 300 thousand km/s.
+In fact, at 10 thousand km per second we are not even close to the Universe’s maximum value (300 thousand km/s).
 This kind of speed is necessary to escape a large white dwarf star such as Sirius B (5200 km/s).